Symmetry breaking operators for strongly spherical reductive pairs: Introduction

 We remark that some of our statements can also be proven differently using the recent work of Gourevitch--Sahi--Sayag~\cite{GSS16} on the extension of invariant distributions.
 In fact, their work uses a similar idea, namely the extension of an invariant distribution to a meromorphic family of distributions.
 However, their meromorphic families only depend on one complex parameter whereas our constructed families depend on $(\lambda,\nu)$ and hence contain more information.
+Moreover, we provide a method to explicitly determine the meromorphic families in terms of matrix coefficients, while in \cite{GSS16} the construction of the invariant distributions is more indirect.

 Although our holomorphic families of symmetry breaking operators generically span the space of all intertwining operators, it is much more difficult to determine $\Hom_H(\pi_{\xi,\lambda}|_H,\tau_{\eta,\nu})$ for singular parameters $(\lambda,\nu)\in\fraka_{G,\CC}^\vee\times\fraka_{H,\CC}^\vee$.
-Theorem~\ref{intro:MainThm} and \ref{intro:ThmMultOne} provide lower bounds for the multiplicities, but it turns out that for singular parameters the multiplicities can be larger.
-A systematic study of multiplicities and symmetry breaking operators for $(\frakg,\frakh)=(\so(1,n+1),\so(1,n))$ was initiated by Kobayashi, and we refer the reader to the relevant articles by Kobayashi--Speh~\cite{KS15,KS17} and Kobayashi--Kubo--Pevzner~\cite{KKP16} (see also the work of Fischmann--Juhl--Somberg~\cite{FJS16}).
+Theorems~\ref{intro:MainThm} and \ref{intro:ThmMultOne} provide lower bounds for the multiplicities, but it turns out that for singular parameters the multiplicities can be larger.
+A systematic study of multiplicities and symmetry breaking operators for $(\frakg,\frakh)=(\so(1,n+1),\so(1,n))$ was initiated by Kobayashi, and we refer the reader to the relevant articles by Kobayashi--Speh~\cite{KS15,KS18} and Kobayashi--Kubo--Pevzner~\cite{KKP16} (see also the work of Fischmann--Juhl--Somberg~\cite{FJS16}).
+We expect that our holomorphic families play a major role in the full classification of symmetry breaking operators as is the case for $(\frakg,\frakh)=(\so(1,n+1),\so(1,n))$ (see \cite{KS15}), and therefore view our general construction as a first step into this direction for the class of strongly spherical reductive pairs.